sphinx-doc/sphinx/doc/development/tutorials/autodoc_ext.rst

 =============================

-The objective of this tutorial is to create an extension that adds support for new type for autodoc.
+The objective of this tutorial is to create an extension that adds support for a new type for autodoc.
 This autodoc extension will format the ``IntEnum`` class from Python standard library. (module ``enum``)

 Overview